 If you wish, it is possible to paddle to Ardmore, the remote crofting township where the Ridgway’s have lived for over 50 years, to view John Ridgway’s Atlantic Rowing boat that he rowed across the north Atlantic with Chay Blyth in 1966 and Rebecca Ridgway’s kayak that she paddled becoming the first woman to kayak round Cape Horn in 1992.

-We paddle back to the adventure school for hot showers, tea and home baking.
+We paddle back to the adventure school for tea and home baking.

 Sea kayaking days are led by our experienced guides.
 Their skills and knowledge will ensure your safety while allowing you to enjoy the activities and the natural beauty of our remote wilderness environment.
 All specialist and safety equipment is provided.